Thursday, March 06, 2008 2008 , Australia , Carnival , Product , SAAS , Software Development , Startup , Technology

 Q. How much money is needed upfront to start a venture?

-A. Obviously it depends what you are building (development costs, time to revenue, marketing costs, and infrastructure costs).
+A. Obviously it depends on what you are building (development costs, time to revenue, marketing costs, and infrastructure costs).
 But typically you'll need $30K to $100K to quit your day job and get started.
 Then you'll need more when you start to scale.

 A. Distance from California.
 Limited local technical resources and investors.

-Q. What are your thoughts on the future trends of your service and market segment you are in?
+Q. What are your thoughts on the future trends of your service and the market segment you are in?

 A. Obviously I think Microsoft Office is going to remain the dominant product on corporate desktops for at least the next 4 years.